 Being basically a slightly refinished and adjusted to COSC standards chronometer-grade version of the well-known ETA 2834-2 caliber (the same mechanism is used in a lot less expensive Altanus Master Classic Gran Data and Paul Picot Gentleman Arc-en-ciel (Rainbow) models), the engine features a little bit as obvious day/date display with the former placed at 12 hours and the latter staying at its usual place at 3 o’clock.

-Yes, the mechanism may be not one of those exclusive in-house movements that the Swiss brand has been churning out for their more expensive models, but it is in fact very reliable, quite accurate and, being made by ETA, is very easy to fix to any certified professional in your city.
+Yes, the mechanism may be not one of those exclusive in-house movements that the Swiss brand has been churning out for their more expensive models, but it is, in fact, reliable, quite accurate and, being made by ETA, is easy to fix to any certified professional in your city.

 The layout not only makes the watch look more balanced with the day of week aperture partially compensating for the visual ‘overweightness’ of Breitling’s famous “winged B” logo, but is also more legible, which is a good thing for those overseas customers who never studied English.